Jesus: Chronology

-The date range for Jesus' ministry has been estimated using several different approaches.
-One of these applies the reference in Luke 3:1–2, Acts 10:37–38, and the dates of Tiberius's reign, which are well known, to give a date of around 28–29 AD for the start of Jesus' ministry.
-Another approach estimates a date around 27–29 AD by using the statement about the temple in John 2:13–20, which asserts that the temple in Jerusalem was in its 46th year of construction at the start of Jesus' ministry, together with Josephus's statement that the temple's reconstruction was started by Herod the Great in the 18th year of his reign.
+The date range for Jesus's ministry has been estimated using several different approaches.
+One of these applies the reference in Luke 3:1–2, Acts 10:37–38, and the dates of Tiberius's reign, which are well known, to give a date of around AD 28–29 for the start of Jesus's ministry.
+Another approach estimates a date around AD 27–29 by using the statement about the temple in John 2:13–20, which asserts that the temple in Jerusalem was in its 46th year of construction at the start of Jesus's ministry, together with Josephus's statement that the temple's reconstruction was started by Herod the Great in the 18th year of his reign.
 A further method uses the date of the death of John the Baptist and the marriage of Herod Antipas to Herodias, based on the writings of Josephus, and correlates it with Matthew 14:4 and Mark 6:18.
-Given that most scholars date the marriage of Herod and Herodias as AD 28–35, this yields a date about 28–29 AD.
+Given that most scholars date the marriage of Herod and Herodias as AD 28–35, this yields a date about AD 28–29.

-A number of approaches have been used to estimate the year of the crucifixion of Jesus.
-Most scholars agree that he died in 30 or 33 AD.
-The Gospels state that the event occurred during the prefecture of Pilate, the Roman governor of Judea from 26 to 36 AD.
-The date for the conversion of Paul (estimated to be 33–36 AD) acts as an upper bound for the date of Crucifixion.
-The dates for Paul's conversion and ministry can be determined by analyzing the Pauline epistles and the Acts of the Apostles.
-Astronomers have tried to estimate the precise date of the Crucifixion by analyzing lunar motion and calculating historic dates of Passover, a festival based on the lunisolar Hebrew calendar.
-The most widely accepted dates derived from this method are 7 April 30 AD, and 3 April 33 AD (both Julian).
+Various approaches have been used to estimate the year of the crucifixion of Jesus.
+Most scholars agree that he died in AD 30 or 33.
+The Gospels state that the event occurred during the prefecture of Pilate.
+The date for the conversion of Paul (estimated to be AD 33–36) acts as an upper bound for the date of Crucifixion.
+The dates for Paul's conversion and ministry can be determined by analysing the Pauline epistles and the Acts of the Apostles.
+Astronomers have tried to estimate the precise date of the Crucifixion by analysing lunar motion and calculating historic dates of Passover, a festival based on the lunisolar Hebrew calendar.
+The most widely accepted dates derived from this method are 7 April AD 30, and 3 April AD 33 (both Julian).

 Historicity of events

-Nearly all historical scholars agree that Jesus was a real person who historically existed.
-Scholars have reached a limited consensus on the basics of Jesus' life.
+Nearly all historians (both modern and historical) agree that Jesus was a real person who historically existed.
+Scholars have reached a limited consensus on the basics of Jesus's life.